 This is without a doubt one of the most beautiful beaches in all of Greece and is worth a visit for sure.
 If you’re checking it out from the cliffs, be sure to stay within the blocked off area as many tourists have fallen to their deaths from these dangerous heights.

 Learn more about visiting Navagio Beach (Shipwreck Cove) in our detailed guide, here.
+Also don’t miss our post which lists the Top 15 Best Beaches in Zakynthos.

 Rent a Boat